AayushFA/Webscrapping/README.md

 # Webscrapping
-Web scrapping of the download html file from local directory also using website link using request to grab the info on a oriented format.
+Web scrapping of the downloaded html file from local directory also using website link using request to grab the info on a oriented format.